tranche-jibrel/tranche-rewards/README.md

 # tranche-rewards

-Rewards can be distributed in 3 different ways:
+Rewards can be distributed in 4 different ways:

 1. Dividend Mode: sending an amount of reward tokens directly to tranche token

+2. Dividend Distribution Mode: via RewardsDistribution contract, like Dividend Mode, but using a contract to send tokens to tranche tokens distributed based on single market TVLs and distributing rewards to trache token holder in a single place

-2. Staking Mode: via IncentiveRewardsFactory, deploying 1 staking contract for each existing tranche token and staking them in a dedicated staking contract.
+3. Staking Mode: via IncentiveRewardsFactory contract, deploying 1 staking contract for each existing tranche token and staking them in a dedicated staking contract.
 Rewards accrued based on the amount of staken tokens with a rate per second.

-3. Unstaken Mode: via IncentiveController, all tranche token holders can be rewarded with a rate per second and based on the tranche token amount on the total tranche token supply.
+4. Unstaken Mode: via IncentiveController contract, all tranche token holders can be rewarded with a rate per second and based on the tranche token amount on the total tranche token supply.

-## How does Incentive Controller contract works (Model)
+All modes can be used or not, depending on the way you would like to distribute rewards.

+## What is the model contracts work when distributing rewards based on markets TVLs

+This Model can be present in all mode or not, can be set in a contract or move to the backend.
+Please refer to Model.sol for a pure implementation of this model, or Markets.sol for Staking Mode, or MarketHelper.sol for IncentivesController and RewardsDistribution mode.

 Data: